GaTechBrownLab/hierarchy/README.md

 **Figure 10. *lasB* responds to increasing bacterial density in a graded manner.** Reaction norm (Stearns 1989) showing predicted *lasB* expression level.
 For each density value, equation 3 provides an estimate of equilibrium signal concentrations for 3‑oxo‑C<sub>12</sub>‑HSL and C<sub>4</sub>‑HSL.
 The model of equation 2, parameterized by the estimates of Table 3, then predicts *lasB* expression from those concentrations.
 The figure also shows experimental observations from (Rattray et al. 2022) Figure 2.

-### Responses to Environmental Variation Clarify Quorum Sensing Design Principles
+### The Architecture of the *las* and *rhl* Systems Shapes the Response to Environmental Variation

-Knowing that the *lasI/rhlI* reciprocal architecture creates the response of Figure 10, we next ask how that response differs from the response of hypothetical, alternative architectures.
+We now return to our initial result—the architecture of the *las* and *rhl* systems is reciprocal rather than hierarchical or independent—and ask: Does that architecture influence the response to environmental variation?
 To answer that question, we recognize that Equation 2 is general enough to model hierarchical and independent architectures in addition to reciprocal architectures.
 Those alternatives emerge when specific *ɑ* parameter values are equal to zero.
-To understand the consequences of alternative architectures for *P. aeruginosa* we set the appropriate parameters to zero and note how the response changes.
+To understand the consequences of alternative architectures for *P. aeruginosa* we set the appropriate parameters to zero and note how the response, represented by *lasB* expression, changes.
 Table 4 shows the parameter values we use for the alternative architectures.

 | Gene   | Signal                   | Parameter       |                          Derivation                           | Reciprocal Architecture | Hierarchical Architecture | Independent Architecture |
 |--------|--------------------------|-----------------|:-------------------------------------------------------------:|:-----------------------:|:-------------------------:|:------------------------:|